 Pre Bookable Excursions

-San Sebastián has it all as a holiday destination and I reckon the photos I have posted may have elevated this incredible Basque city on to your bucket list.
-It’s a 90 minute flight from the UK.
+San Sebastián has it all as a holiday destination and I reckon the photos I have posted may have elevated this incredible Basque city onto your bucket list.
+It’s a 90-minute flight from the UK.
 It can be combined with Bilbao.
 It has some of the best gastronomy in the world.
 The beaches are sensational and there are a ton of activities and amusements for the family.
-Plus its great value too !
+Plus it’s great value too!

-Its clear that I loved San Sebastián in Northern Spain – and you will too….
-I suggest you pop it in your diary !!
+It’s clear that I loved San Sebastián in Northern Spain – and you will too….
+I suggest you pop it in your diary!

 For more information on visiting San Sebastian contact the local Bilbao Tourist Office, the Euskadi Tourist Office (Basque Country) or Visit Spain or contact your local travel agent or tour operator.

-All photos were taken by myself and should be credited if used to @justonefortheroad
+All photos should be credited to @justonefortheroad